openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ## Server Metadata

-The OP metadata [@!OpenID.Discovery] is extended to allow the RP to obtain information about the credentials an OP supports the issuance of.
+This section extends the OP metadata defined in [@!OpenID.Discovery] to allow the RP to obtain information about the credentials an OP is capable of issuing.

 This specification defines the following new Server Metadata parameters for this purpose: